MED0001664087 - This website contains imagery which is only suitable for audiences 18+. All non-surgical procedures contain risks. Read More Here

 How is Rosacea assessed?

 There is no single test for Rosacea.
-Assessment is usually based on a clinical review of the skin, symptoms, history, and possible triggers.
+Assessment is usually based on a clinical review of the skin, symptoms, history, and possible triggers by a Dermatologist.

 Assessment may also involve discussing how long symptoms have been present, what appears to trigger changes, and how the skin has responded to previous products or treatments.
 This helps provide additional clinical context regarding possible contributing factors.